 The new 207-foot tall South Air Traffic Control Tower (SATCT) and Base Building serves the new southernmost runway at Chicago O’Hare International Airport.
 EXP’s design provides a simple, economical and durable solution to meet the operational needs of the Federal Aviation Administration (FAA), while also addressing the desire of the Chicago Department of Aviation to create a sustainable, elegant and iconic image.

 The most striking aspect of the design is the simple extruded shaft – a break from traditional slender-shaft bulb-top towers.
 The solution inverts conventional tower plans by pushing “core” elements (elevator/stairs/shaft) to the perimeter, opening the center of the tower for direct access underneath the cab from the junction level rooms.
 The result is a simple, durable and elegant design that has the flexibility to adapt to change as new technologies advance.

-The project employs a number of sustainable strategies, including an extensive green roof and geothermal heating/cooling, and is expected be only the third air traffic control tower in the US to achieve LEED Gold.
+The project employs a number of sustainable strategies, including an extensive green roof and geothermal heating/cooling, and is only the third air traffic control tower in the US to achieve LEED Gold.